-The Directors are recommending that a gross dividend of €1.48 per ordinary share (net dividend of €0.96 per ordinary share) is paid to ordinary shareholders.
-This dividend is subject to approval by Shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
-The total gross dividend to be paid is € 3,692,307 (total net dividend of €2,400,000).
-Shareholders are being given the option to receive the dividend in cash or new Ordinary Shares.
+The Directors are recommending that a gross dividend of $\in 1.48$ per ordinary share (net dividend of $\in 0.96$ per ordinary share) is paid to ordinary shareholders.
+This dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
+The total gross dividend to be paid is $\in 3,692,307$ (total net dividend of $\in 2,400,000$).
+Shareholders are being given option to receive the dividend in cash or new Ordinary Shares.
+This dividend is subject to regulatory approval.